 There are many tours you can do within Luxembourg to castles from Luxembourg City, or you could choose to do one of the many day trips from Luxembourg City visiting the nearby countries.

-Where to stay during your Two Days in Luxembourg
+Where to stay during your One Day in Luxembourg

 Most people who visit Luxembourg stay in Luxembourg City, there are lots of options of hotels in the city.
 Click here to see hotels in Luxembourg City.